State of Washington Classified Job Specification

 Positions at this level work independently and under general direction and typically lead or coordinate activities.
 Positions plan, organize, schedule, and carry out informational and/or public relations activities.
 Positions determine the need and most appropriate methods and techniques to publicize and promote programs, develop and implement changes for program effectiveness, and resolve complex issues or problems.

-Performs writing and editing duties relative to major communication projects; gathers information and writes, edits, lays out, and proofreads materials for reports, newsletters, magazines, news releases, speeches, radio, and television announcements;
+Performs writing and editing duties relative to major communication projects; gathers information and writes, edits, lays out, and proofreads materials for reports, newsletters, magazines, news releases, web content, social media, speeches, advertising, marketing materials, radio and television announcements;

-Edits copy for a wide variety of work submitted for printing; reviews copy for correctness, clarity, form of presentation, and suitability for submission; confers with departments regarding faults and rewrites as necessary;
+Edits copy for a wide variety of work submitted for printing and e-publishing; reviews copy for correctness, clarity, form of presentation and suitability for submission; confers with departments regarding faults and rewrites as necessary;

 Consults with and advises departments on most efficient and most suitable means of producing work submitted, including possible cost-saving alternative methods;